DjangoGirls/tutorial/django_models/README.md

 A model in Django is a special kind of object - it is saved in the `database`.
 A database is a collection of data.
 This is a place in which you will store information about users, your blog posts, etc. We will be using a SQLite database to store our data.
 This is the default Django database adapter -- it'll be enough for us right now.

-You can think of a model in the database as of a spreadsheet with columns (fields) and rows (data).
+You can think of a model in the database as a spreadsheet with columns (fields) and rows (data).

 ### Creating an application